 These are all two-handed rods.
 Carp rods do come in shorter lengths, but for carp of any size I really think you'll want a longer rod.
 That said, if you do want a shorter version of one of the rods listed here, do not hesitate to ask for it.
 I will order one for you.

 I get a lot of questions about rods for steelhead, salmon and schoolie stripers.
 There are no "striper" rods in Japan, but both Daiwa and Shimano have rods specifically designed for salmon.
 They're long.
 Daiwa's Salmon Hunter is an 8.3m rod and their Flame Hawk P-10 85 is an 8.5m rod.
 Shimano's Super Game Special Salmon is an 8.3-8.9m zoom rod.
 They're also very expensive.
-The Daiwa is about $700, the Flame Hawk is over $900 and the Shimano is over $900.
+The Salmon Hunter is about $700, the Flame Hawk is over $900 and the Shimano is over $1000.

 Would a carp